Notre Dame vs. Wichita State

 The men's basketball team and staff gathered together with family and fans in the Purcell Pavilion on April 13th.

 Solomon, who served as an assistant coach on the Irish coaching staff from 2000-03, returned to Notre Dame in May 2008 to begin his second stint as a member of head coach Mike Brey’s coaching staff.
-Solomon works with the Irish guards in addition to overseeing Notre Dame's national recruiting efforts.
+Solomon primarily works with the Irish guards and coordinates the program’s national recruiting efforts.

-He also has considerable ties to the Atlantic Coast Conference as a former player and assistant coach at the University of Virginia (four seasons as player and four as an assistantcoach).
+Notre Dame’s entrance into the ACC three years ago seemed like a natural fit for Solomon, who also has considerable ties to the ACC as a former player and assistant coach at the University of Virginia (four seasons as player and four as an assistant coach).
 In addition, he also spent two years on the coaching staff at Clemson.

-During his two coaching stints at Notre Dame, Irish squads have enjoyed unparalleled success and have been ranked among the best in the BIG EAST Conference.
-In his nine seasons on the Irish staff, Solomon has been part of Notre Dame teams that have compiled a 199-104 (.657) record and made seven NCAA Championsip appearances.
+During his two coaching stints at Notre Dame, Irish squads have enjoyed unparalleled success.
+In his 10 seasons on the Irish staff, Solomon has been part of Notre Dame teams that have compiled a 231-110 (.677) record and made seven NCAA Championship appearances.

-Notre Dame teams with Solomon on the bench have won 20 or more games and registered 10 or more BIG EAST regular-season victories on seven occasions.
+Notre Dame teams with Solomon on the bench have won 20 or more games and registered 10 or more conference (BIG EAST and ACC) regular-season victories on eight occasions.

-Solomon departed Notre Dame following the conclusion of the 2002-03 campaign after he was named head coach at St. Bonaventure University and served in that capacity through the conclusion of the 2006-07 season.
+Solomon departed Notre Dame following the conclusion of the 2002-03 campaign, a season in which the Irish advanced to the Sweet 16 of the NCAA Championship, after he was named head coach at St. Bonaventure University and served in that capacity through the conclusion of the 2006-07 season.

-Since Solomon’s return, Notre Dame has earned four NCAA berths, registered 20 or more wins on five occasions and compiled a 133-72 (.649) overall record.
+Since Solomon’s return, Notre Dame has earned five NCAA berths, registered 20 or more wins on five occasions and compiled a 165-78 (.679) overall record.
 In addition, Irish teams were 56-34 (.622) in BIG EAST play.
 In his first stint with the Irish, Notre Dame compiled a 66-31 record for a .680 winning percentage and a 31-17 mark (.646) in the BIG EAST.

-Following that one season, Solomon moved to the University of Richmond for the 1993-94 campaign, before returning to his alma mater.
-He coached at Virginia under Jeff Jones from 1994-98, serving as coordinator of recruiting and player development.
-During Solomon’s tenure at Virginia, the Cavaliers advanced to the NCAA Championsip twice, including a trip to the Elite Eight in 1995, when the team tied for the regular-season ACC crown.
+Solomon held assistant positions at Manhattan College (1992-93) and Richmond (1993-94) before enjoying a four-year stint at his alma mater, Virginia, from 1994-98.
+While with the Cavaliers, he served as coordinator of recruiting and player development.
+During Solomon’s tenure at Virginia, the Cavaliers advanced to the NCAA Championship twice, including a trip to the Elite Eight in 1995, when the team tied for the regular-season ACC crown.

 Solomon enrolled at Virginia as a student in the fall of 1983, earned a basketball scholarship and was a four-year letterwinner.
-Virginia made three NCAA Championsip appearances, earned one NIT berth and won 78 games during his four-year tenure.
-Solo- mon was a member of the ‘84 team that advanced to the NCAA Final Four in Seattle, Washington.
+Virginia made three NCAA Championship appearances, earned one NIT berth and won 78 games during his four-year tenure.
+Solomon was a member of the ‘84 team that advanced to the NCAA Final Four in Seattle, Washington.

-Solomon, who graduated with a bachelor’s degree in rhetoric and communication studies, is married to the former Tracy Coleburn, a former track standout at Virginia.
-The couple has two daughters, Maya (a freshman basketball player at Maryville University), Kamra and a son, Anthony Jr.
+Solomon graduated with a bachelor’s degree in rhetoric and communication studies.
+He is married to the former Tracy Coleburn, a former track standout at Virginia.
+The couple has two daughters, Maya (a sophomore basketball player at Maryville University), Kamra and a son, Anthony Jr.